History of Android

 Applications of Android

-Android, as an operating system, offers a wide range of applications across various domains.
+Android, as an operating system, offers various applications across various domains.
 Some popular applications of Android are as follows:-

 1. Communication: